Fisher Matrix Preloaded -- Fisher4Cast: Introduction

 \section{Introduction}

 The need for rapid forecasts of constraints from proposed new surveys has played an important role in the approach of the cosmology community to the mysteries of dark energy.
 Faced with an almost total lack of understanding of the physics underlying dark energy, focus has shifted towards designing surveys that are optimal in some information theory sense.
-When hunting an entirely unknown animal, asking questions about its beak or tail may leave one barking up the wrong tree, so to speak.
-Instead a safe bet is simply to maximise the number of bits of information one gets about the animal.
-The Fisher Matrix formalism allows one to do this within a parameterised framework.
+A general appreciation for the full parameter space is required before one can make definitive statements about its specific components; the Fisher Matrix formalism allows one to do this in a computationally inexpensive way.
 Despite its limitations, the Fisher Matrix formalism has become the {\em de facto} standard in cosmology for comparing surveys and for forecasting parameter constraints\footnote{For a list of over 100 recent astronomy/cosmology papers using the Fisher Matrix formalism see\\ http://lanl.arxiv.org/find/astro-ph/1/abs:+AND+Fisher+matrix/0/1/0/all/0/1}.
 It can also be easily adapted to different scenarios and has thus informed the design and funding of essentially all modern cosmological surveys.

-Nevertheless, while the Fisher Matrix formalism is relatively simple in principle, students can find it challenging at first, implementations are at times buggy and usually limited -- almost always assuming a flat universe, for example -- and there is unnecessary repetition of code, without a clear development path accessible to the entire community to build on. \name{}~was initially developed in 2007 and 2008 to address these issues with the aim of providing a free, graphical framework that would make it easy for students to learn the formalism while also simultaneously providing a rigorous, robust and general code-base for researchers to build on and extend.
-Version 2.0, released with this paper, continues with the same aims as\footnote{An IDL codeset, iCosmo, was released subsequent to \name{}~and also provides powerful routines for cosmological Fisher Matrix analysis and a lot more, with a convenient web interface and extensive online documentation as part of the {\em Initiative for Cosmology} \cite{icosmo}.}.
+Nevertheless, while the Fisher Matrix formalism is relatively simple in principle, students can find it challenging at first, implementations are at times buggy and usually limited -- often assuming a flat universe, for example -- and there is unnecessary repetition of code, without a clear development path accessible to the entire community to build on. \name{}~was initially developed in 2007 and 2008 to address these issues with the aim of providing a free, graphical framework that would make it easy for students to learn the formalism while also simultaneously providing a rigorous, robust and general code-base for researchers to build on and extend.
+Version 2.2, released with this paper, continues with the same aims\footnote{An IDL codeset, iCosmo, was released subsequent to \name{}~and also provides powerful routines for cosmological Fisher Matrix analysis with a convenient web interface and extensive online documentation as part of the {\em Initiative for Cosmology}.
+While the two codes use different prescriptions, the output of iCosmo \cite{icosmo} has been compared to \name{}~and are consistent.}.